- Montgomery County Court of Common Pleas

 Pennsylvania trials can be heard before a Judge or a Jury depending on the maximum penalty involved in the case and election of the defendant or prosecutor.
 First offense and some second offense DUI cases may not be eligible for a jury trial.
 Jury selection in serious cases can sometimes take even longer thant the trial itself.
 After jury selection the lawyers give opening statements and then the prosecutor calls the first witness.
 The defense has the opportunity to cross examine each witness and then ultimately to call its own witnesses.
 The defendant never has to testify if he doesn’t want to.
 In Pennsylvania cases must be brought to trial within 6 months or the defendant must be released from prison pursuant to Rule 600 and Speedy Trial considerations, and if trial has not commenced within one year then the charges must be dismissed, absent delay attributable to the defendant.

 The Court imposes a sentence after a conviction at trial or after a plea bargain is accepted and a plea entered.
-No sentence may be imposed if hte defendant is found Not Guilty.
+No sentence may be imposed if the defendant is found Not Guilty.
 Sentences may include jail time, in-home detention, public service, alcohol classes and/or fines.
-The period of time for which a county is required to incarcerate and/or supervise most DUI cases would be capped at a maximum of six months.
+Pennsylvania requires that sentences for misdemeanors and felonies include both a minimum and a maximum.
+In some cases the legislature requires the court to impose a mandatory minimum sentence.

 Sentences can be served in county prison or state prison.
 They can involve incentive programs like RRRI, boot camp or good time, which reduce the time spent in prison.
 They can involve sentencing alternatives like house arrest, inpatient rehab programs, or work release.
 Sometimes shorter sentences like those served in DUI cases can be served on weekends or college breaks.
 Give us a call if you have questions about specific sentencing options.